peteroupc/MailLib/docs/PeterO.Text.ProtocolStrings.md

     public static bool IsInIdentifierClass(
         string str);

  Determines whether the given string belongs in RFC 8264's IdentifierClass.
-In general, the IdentifierClass contains all code points in the FreeformClass, except certain uncommon letters and digits, spaces, as well as punctuation and symbols outside the Basic Latin range (U + 0000 to U + 007F).
+In general, the IdentifierClass contains all code points in the FreeformClass, except certain uncommon letters and digits, spaces, as well as punctuation and symbols outside the Basic Latin range (U+0000 to U+007F).

    <b>Parameters:</b>